 Is black a color?
 How does paint or ink get its color?
+Which colors do you mix to create black?
 We were curious.
-So, we did the classic black marker experiment to discover and observe a bit more about color.
+So, we did the classic black marker experiment to discover and observe a bit more about what colors make black.

 Black Marker Coffee Filter Experiment

 A great way to introduce this activity is to create a color wheel.
 The art sequence of lessons within Montessori includes this activity and would make for a terrific exploration of primary and secondary colors.